 With summer fast approaching, you may be wondering how you’re going to entertain and engage the kids during those long sunny days.
-To help, we’ve gathered 100 of our favorite activities around (or within a few hours of) Portland.
+To help, we’ve gathered 100 of our favorite activities and adventures.
 Think of this as your ultimate to-do list for the season.
 It will keep you busy, whether you prefer to make a splash at a natural swimming spot, tool around in a family gardening class, or sink your toes into a beach getaway.
 Read on to peruse the possibilities.

 photo: Carrie Uffindell